Twiage/default-node-proj-template/README.md

 [Mirror this repo into new repo](https://help.github.com/articles/duplicating-a-repository/)

 ## Change project name
-Replace all "default-node-proj-template" with your new project name, which needs to be url friendly
+1. Replace all "default-node-proj-template" with your new project name (i.e. media-services)
+1. Change PROJECT_URL in urlPaths.js to be the desired URL (i.e. Project: media-services, PROJECT_URL: media)
+1. Change the resources in health.acl.json to match the URL above

 ### Update Environment variable file
 Update the variables in .env.example